criteo/mewpoke/CONFIGURATION.md

 - `timeoutInSec`: timeout for service requests
 - `username`: Couchbase username
 - `password`: Couchbase password
+- `bucketpassword`: bucket's password specified in the "Access Control" part of Bucket settings (all buckets within the cluster should have the same password / this feature will disable latency metrics)

 ## couchbaseStats
 - `bucket`: list all bucket stats exported (if empty, will export all metrics)